NateWright/ur_scooter_gui/README.md

 **/success**
 This is published by the researched performing the subject.
 Determine whether the trial was a success or failure.

+**Publishers**
+**/point**
+Publishes a UInt32MultiArray with X at position zero and Y at position 1.
+This is the point the user clicked relative to the original image

 # Running Code
 * git clone https://github.com/PatrickCPE/ur_scooter_gui.git ~/catkin_ws/src/
 * cd ~/catkin_ws